 Cannabis, Medical Cannabis and CBD

-The Office for National Statics estimated in their most recent survey (March 2023) that 7.6% of people aged 16 – 59 (approximately 2.5 million people) use cannabis.
+The Office for National Statistics estimated in their most recent survey (March 2023) that 7.6% of people aged 16 – 59 (approximately 2.5 million people) reported using cannabis.
 This shows a significant rise compared to March 2020, where 6.3% of that age bracket were estimated to be using cannabis.
 Cannabis is the biggest illegal drug consumed by the wider population.

-With the use of recreational and medical cannabis in the workplace becoming more prevalent, the road transport sector must be alive to the effects of the drugs on drivers’ day to day activities.
-Operators must have effective systems in place to manage the risk of drug driving in the business to uphold their Operator’s Licence undertaking and protect the safety of their drivers and the public.
+With the use of recreational and medical cannabis in the workplace becoming more prevalent, the road transport sector must be alive to the effects of the drugs on drivers’ day-to-day activities.
+Operators must have effective systems in place to manage the risks of impaired driving in the business to uphold their Operator’s Licence undertaking and protect the safety of their drivers and the public.

 Cannabis: Implications for commercial vehicle drivers and operators

 Cannabis belongs predominantly to the depressant drug group.
-This means it will slows down the activity of the central nervous system.
-It will affect drivers by causing:
+This means it slows down the activity of the central nervous system.
+It can affect drivers by causing:

 • reduced concentration,